 Sustainability

-Reserved matters applications for each phase or part of the development shall include a Sustainability Statement for that phase or part including, as a minimum, details required by Policy SC1 of Plan: MK.
+Reserved matters applications for each phase or individual plot within a phase shall include a Sustainability Statement for that phase or plot including, as a minimum, details required by Policy SC1 of Plan: MK.
 The approved details shall be implemented for each building prior to the first occupation of that building.

 Reason: To ensure that the development complies with the sustainable aims and objectives of the Plan: MK policy SC1 and the NPPF.